 Programs that are technologically innovative, can be emulated and will set a precedent for efficient and effective workplace safety.

 Programs which address temporary workers or staffing service companies and their commitment, training and resources related to workplace safety.

 Programs dealing with multicultural issues related to workplace safety.>

-Preference may be given to those WPS Grant applicants whose projects are supported, at least in portion, by sources other than WPS Grant funds.
+Preference may be given to WPS Grant applicants whose projects are supported, at least in part, by sources other than WPS Grant funds.

 QUALIFYING USES FOR WPS GRANT FUNDS:

 Safety workshops, seminars and presentations focusing on workplace safety.

 Trade programs that integrate skill/training with an emphasis on workplace safety.